Who are we?

 How would I complain if I wanted to?

-We really hope that if we’ve done something to upset or annoy you, that you’ll get in touch and we will be able to resolve any query or concern you have.
+We really hope that if we’ve done something to upset or annoy you, that you’ll get in touch and we will be able to work it out with you.